knoxa/knoxa.github.io/debate/ai/technical.md

 ## Models of dialogue and debate

-The fixed point in all of this is the use of [Argumentation Interchange Format (AIF)](https://www.arg.tech/index.php/research/contributing-to-the-argument-interchange-format/) to model arguments and debate.
 I use the AIF-RDF specification [here](https://www.arg.tech/wp-content/uploads/AIF-RDF.owl).

 AIF supports the idea of extension through *adjunct ontologies*, bits of model specification that can be used to extend the core AIF in interesting and useful ways.
 For example, [S-AIF](https://dl.acm.org/doi/10.1145/3007210) and [T-AIF](https://doi.org/10.48550/arXiv.1812.06745) let you model the speakers in a debate and their relationships, thereby bringing credibility and trust into argument evaluation.
 I'm not using these (for the moment at least), but I'm keeping the door open by doing things like using a [DOI](https://www.doi.org/), where possible, to link to the source of quoted arguments.
-Tools such as [Crossref](https://www.crossref.org/) could then be used to get information about the authors of the quoted documents.
+Tools such as [Crossref](https://www.crossref.org/) can then be used to get information about authors.

 ### Diagrams
 Diagrams are useful, but AIF argument maps become cluttered and complex very quickly.
 I'll use diagrams in explanation, but these are often going to be selected fragments of larger arguments maps.
 You'll be perfectly justified in treating these with suspicion: It's the AIF model itself that has authority, not any selective depiction.